api3dao/oev-docs/docs/dapps/integration/index.md

 <center><img src="./images/skip-oev-rewards.png"></center>

-Alternatively, you can select the "Earn OEV Rewards" option, provide the name of your dApp and (if the proxy has not been deployed earlier) click the "Deploy Proxy" button to send a transaction.
+Alternatively, you can select the "Earn OEV Rewards" option, provide the name of your dApp, and (if the proxy has not been deployed earlier) click the "Deploy Proxy" button to send a transaction.
 Once the transaction goes through, the Api3ReaderProxyV1 address you should use in your integration will be displayed.
-Note that this address is different than the one displayed when "Skip OEV Rewards" is selected.
+Note that this address is different from the one displayed when "Skip OEV Rewards" is selected.

 <center><img src="./images/earn-oev-rewards.png"></center>

 ::: info 💡 Tip

-You can't find your dApp?
+Can't find your dApp?
-You need to follow the OEV Rewards [onboarding flow](../oev-rewards/index.md#how-to-get-onboard) first.
+Follow the OEV Rewards [onboarding flow](../oev-rewards/index.md#how-to-get-onboard) first.

 :::